Cellular evolutionary algorithm

 A cellular evolutionary algorithm (cEA) is a kind of evolutionary algorithm (EA) in which individuals cannot mate arbitrarily, but every one interacts with its closer neighbors on which a basic EA is applied (selection, variation, replacement).

-Example evolution of a cEA depending on the shape of the population, from squared (left) to unidimensional ring (right).
+Example evolution of a cEA depending on the shape of the population, from squared (left) to one-dimensional ring (right), at generations 0, 50, 100, and 150.
 Darker colors mean better solutions.
-Observe how shapes different from the traditional square keep diversity (higher exploration) for a longer time.
-Four snapshots of cEAs at generations 0-50-100-150.
+Note how shapes different from the traditional square keep diversity (i.e. greater amounts of exploration) for a longer time.